Ghin412/CSS-Animation---DNA-Dot/README.txt

-Not mine, saw it on the web a few times and thought it would be fine to recreate it, atleast try
+Not mine, saw it on the web a few times and thought it would be fine to recreate it, or atleast try

 Finished on 15.02.2019